(originally published Dec 31, 2015 on LinkedIn)

 Mindfulness sounds great, but few people I ask seem to have a actual concept of what mindfulness is, or how to do it.
 Earlier, while waiting on a fax to go through (because there are still places that require faxes in 2015), I asked the gentleman at the UPS office about mindfulness.

 He said it's focus.

-That's escapism.
-Relaxing is not awareness, it is not focus.
+Relaxing and listening to music are not focus.
+Relaxing is not awareness.
 It might help you calm down, but it's not creating any mental strength.
 Like any other muscle, your mind takes actual work to make it strong.
 Otherwise, you might as well watch ShaunT do Insanitywhile you sit on the couch.

 If you’re not doing anything, you’re still breathing.
 In fact, breathing is all you are doing.
 The breath is your anchor.
 It's there for you to focus on.